radicle-dev/radicle-upstream/QA.md

     or are using this in combination with the safe method (i.e. while logged in with a temporary user account).
   </details>

 - [ ] [download the binary package][bu]
 - [ ] install Upstream from the downloaded package

   <details>
     <summary>
-     ℹ How to install?
+      How to install?
     </summary>

-    - on macOS
+    - on macOS:
       1. open the `radicle-upstream-X.X.X.dmg` package
       2. install Upstream by dragging the `Radicle Upstream` binary to `/Applications`
       3. run `/Applications/Radicle Upstream.app` by double clicking it
-    - on Linux (AppImage)
+    - on Linux (AppImage):
       1. `chmod +x <PATH_TO_DOWNLOAD>/radicle-upstream-X.X.X.AppImage`
       2. run `PATH_TO_DOWNLOAD>/radicle-upstream-X.X.X.AppImage` by
          executing it from the terminal or clicking on it.